MicrosoftDocs/VBA-Docs/api/Visio.Shape.md

 >
 > The **[DocumentSheet](visio.document.documentsheet.md)** property of a **Document** object also returns a **Shape** object whose **Type** property returns **visTypeDoc**.
 It has cells that specify properties of the document.

-If your Visual Studio solution includes the **Microsoft.Office.Interop.Visio** reference, this object maps to the following types.

 ## Events